somang/TheBeadbox/README.md

 # The Beadbox : Vibrotactile Composition Softare / Notation System

-## :sparkles: What's new? :sparkles:
+## :sparkles: Updates :sparkles:
-:boom: Aug 07-10 ParaPanAm Event: Accessible Innovation Showcase 2015
+:boom: The Beadbox will be showcased at ParaPanAm Event: Accessible Innovation Showcase 2015, Aug 07-10

 ![alt text](https://github.com/somang/TheBeadbox/blob/master/TheBeadbox/resources/Screenshot.jpg "Screenshot")
+**[Screenshot of the Beadbox]**

-## What is this?
+## What is the Beadbox?
 Vibrotactile as an art genre, the Beadbox aims to support the artists who wants to create a vibrotactile art composition of their own.
 Similar to music/movie editors, it uses timeline user interface but using a unique notation system.
 The Beadbox has its default setup for the Emoti-Chair but further it will support other output devices. (http://www.ryerson.ca/psychology/emotichair.html)

-## Libraries
+## Libraries Used
-- This requires (and includes) Java Asio library (jasiohost) and ASIO driver.
+- This requires (and includes) Java Asio library (_jasiohost_) and any ASIO driver.
-- ASIO4ALL is suggested.
+- _ASIO4ALL_ is suggested.

 ## Installation, prerequisites.
-Java 1.8.x
+- Java 1.8.x is not a prerequisite but it was used to develop.

 ## Classes
 All classes are commented by developers including: